Karina Gould: Minister for International Development

-Gould became the minister for international development, a key position in Trudeau's foreign policy.
+Gould became the Minister for International Development, a key position in Trudeau's foreign policy.
 It came to light on May 18, 2020 that Gould was formally in charge of the Canadian government's sponsorship of the World Health Organization (WHO).
-As minister she is entrusted the discussions with Dr. Tedros Adhanom, WHO's director-general.
+As minister she was entrusted the discussions with Tedros Adhanom Ghebreyesus, the WHO's director-general.
 She had a "good and frank conversation" with him via electronic means the week before the 73rd World Health Assembly.

+As minister, Gould was responsible for implementing Canada’s Feminist International Assistance Policy which targets gender equality and the empowerment of women and girls around the world.
+Gould assisted in leading Canada’s global efforts in combatting the COVID-19 pandemic.
+As a champion for gender equality, she also worked to fight hunger, eradicate poverty and advance the sexual and reproductive health and rights of women.
+In 2021, Gould was appointed as co-chair of the COVAX Advance Market Commitment (AMC) Engagement Group to ensure safe and equitable access to vaccines for all 92 COVAX AMC-eligible economies.

 Minister of Families, Children and Social Development

 Gould was shuffled to the families, children and social development portfolio on October 26, 2021.
+As Minister, Gould was responsible for signing Early Learning and Child Care agreements with Alberta, New Brunswick, Nunavut, Northwest Territories, and Ontario.
+These agreements aim to reduce average child care costs to $10 per day by 2026.
+She was also responsible for working with Indigenous partners to ensure that Indigenous children have access to a culturally appropriate Indigenous Early Learning and Child Care system.

 In May 2022, followings leaks of the American Supreme Court's draft opinion of Dobbs v.
 Jackson, Gould said American women could access abortions in Canada before Roe v.
 Wade was overturned.
 She also expressed concern for Canadian women who accessed abortion in the United States because of lack of access in Canada.

-During the spring and summer of 2022, the government received criticism regarding long passport processing times, which fell under her ministerial responsibilities.
+During the spring and summer of 2022, the government received criticism regarding long passport processing times, which fell under Gould's ministerial responsibilities.
 The federal government had shut down Services Canada Centres and Passport Offices in March 2020 because of the COVID-19 pandemic and limited applications to "valid urgent travel reasons".
 Service Canada had warned of high demand for passport applications to come following the loosening of pandemic restrictions, which the government had underestimated.
 Slow processing times led to lengthy delays, forcing many Canadians to cancel travel plans.
+In early 2023, under Gould’s leadership, Service Canada had returned the passport program to a steady state, reducing processing times and virtually eliminating the backlog of passport requests.